UHaider/UHaider.github.io/_posts/2018-09-03-Contributing-To-Package-Hub.md

 {:.justify-class}

 ### Factory Project
-Factory is built in its own project [openSUSE:Factory](https://build.opensuse.org/project/show/openSUSE:Factory) on OBS.
+Factory is built in its own project [openSUSE:Factory](https://build.opensuse.org/project/show/openSUSE:Factory) on public OBS server.
 The project contains large number of packages and maintains the rolling development codebase for **_openSUSE Tumbleweed_** and **_openSUSE Leap_** distributions.
 The exact same packages qualified and approved for those distributions is used for the SUSE Package Hub.
 So, any package that is going into SUSE Package Hub must be first checked into [openSUSE:Factory](https://build.opensuse.org/project/show/openSUSE:Factory).
 {:.justify-class}

 ### Devel Projects